akb825/DeepSea/modules/Scene/SceneAnimation/README.md

 The following custom scene resource types are provided with the members that are expected:

 * `"AnimationTree"`: animation tree without joint nodes.
 	* `file`: file with the animation tree.
+If omitted, the data will be provided inline.
 	* `fileType`: the name of the type, such as "gltf".
-If ommitted, the type is inerred from the file extension.
+If omitted, the type is inferred from the file extension.
 	* `nodes`: list of nodes to define the animation tree.
 If `file` is set, this will be the list of root node names.
 If `file` is not set, each element of the array has the following members:
 		* `name`: the name of the node.
 		* `translation`: array with x, y, z offset.
 Defaults to [0, 0, 0].
 		* `scale`: array with x, y, z scale factors.
 Defaults to [1, 1, 1].
 		* `rotation`: array with x, y, z Euler angles in degrees.
 Defaults to [0, 0, 0].
 		* `children`: array with the child nodes.
 Each element of the array has the same members as the `nodes` members.
-Defaults to no children if ommitted.
+Defaults to no children if omitted.
 * `"AnimationJointTree"`: animation tree with joint nodes.
 	* `file`: file with the animation joint tree.
+If omitted, the data will be provided inline.
 	* `fileType`: the name of the type, such as "gltf".
-If ommitted, the type is inerred from the file extension.
+If omitted, the type is inerred from the file extension.
 	* `nodes`: list of nodes to define the animation tree.
 If `file` is set, this will be the list of root node names.
 If `file` is not set, each element of the array has the following members:
 		* `name`: the name of the node.
 		* `translation`: array with x, y, z offset.
 Defaults to [0, 0, 0].